helenclx/leilukin-site/src/shrines/starwarskotor/resources/kotor2-mod-list.md

 : This mod was created for {% cite "KotOR 1" %}, but it work with {% cite "KotOR 2" %} as well.

 Installation Note
 : Before moving the files to override, make a copy of `N_Duros02.tga` and paste it into the same location you extracted the mod to.
 On a Windows OS, this should create a file called `N_Duros.tga-COPY`.
 Rename this file to `N_Duros04.tga`.
 Repeat this process with the file `N_Duros03`, creating two copies and naming them `N_Duros05.tga `and `N_Duros06.tga`.
 When you move all the files to the override, you should be moving eight total.
+Following this, download and install the patch.

 ---